ConfederacyOfGaia/Gaia/dms-guide.md

 - The Aurelian Empire didn't clean up any of the battle sites at all
 - In the first site they find, have Chris' old PC remember that the [orcs](#orcs) were part of the conflict (DC 15 History), and have all of them try to recognize the orcs (DC 15 Nature, disadvantage for everyone but Chris).
 - These will be a way to get weapons and armor to the party, if they don't have any, but most of the sites will have been very carefully picked over (by orcs and elves, mostly, but don't reveal that).
-- The first battle site they find will be a tower in the center, mostly untouched by the battle.
-It will turn out to be haunted by ***wights***, which will be the party's first run-in with them.
+- Many of these battle sites will be the lair of wights.
+The strength of the wights will depend on the strength and size of the party.

 \page